 Oklahoma Family Law Attorneys

 The division of property in a divorce case can be complicated and confusing especially in a high asset divorce.
+Considering the Inheritance part of a divorce settlement is complicated and requires the application of marital distribution law.
 The attorneys at Kania Law Office are experienced and knowledgeable in Oklahoma divorce cases.
 We can help you settle all issues related to your marital property fairly and equitably.
 For more information about how our Oklahoma divorce lawyers can help you call (918) 743-2233 or contact us online.